lmjakt/R_c_plugins/README.md

 A function to spread points in an orthogonal dimension to decrease crowding of points.
 Useful for 1 dimensional scatter plots.

+## paf/

+C and R functions for handling files in paf (pair alignment format) files.
+Limited to short cs strings.

 ## Usage

 For each source file <source.c>: